To Brexit or Not to Brexit – that is the question.

 Brexit (United Kingdom’s separation from the European Union) is a complicated subject that has many implications including trade, immigration, and transportation.

 On June 23, 2016, United Kingdom citizens voted to leave the EU.
-On March 29, 2019, UK intends to withdraw from the EU.
-How the withdrawal occurs remains to be seen.
+The UK intended to withdraw from the EU on March 29, 2019, however the date has now been moved to October 31, 2019.
+How the withdrawal occurs, remains to be seen.
 The two scenarios often referred to include:

 - Hard Brexit or No Deal Brexit – UK leaves EU with a clean break from EU’s regulations; no transition period and no, or few, agreements in place.